BasioMeusPuga/twitchy/README.md

 # twitchy
 livestreamer wrapper for twitch.tv

+**Requires livestreamer, python3**

-This script hopefully fulfills the needs of the discerning git cloner who wants to watch Twitch, hates the CPU utilization of having a browser/flash running, and has only a terminal (and the 3 or so required accessory programs) handy.
+This script hopefully fulfills the needs of the discerning git cloner who wants to watch Twitch, hates the CPU utilization of having a browser/flash running, and has only a terminal handy.
-*Requires livestreamer, sqlite (and optionally, toilet - for horribly disfigured text)*

 What you get with the script:
-* Moderately severe meme support.
-* Background monitoring of selected offline channel.
-Shiny notifications if/when they come online.
+* Integration with your conky instance.
 * Tracking of most watched channels.
 * Music identification hotkey (uses twitchecho.com)
 * Sync your followed accounts to a local sqlite database that does not judge you.